Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Application in Medical Information Management

 \section{Application in Medical Information Management}

-In the previous experimental section, we evaluated the effectiveness of the proposed approach in maintaining performance while keeping sensitive data removed.
-To further evaluate the usefulness of our approach for privacy preservation, we explore the application in medical information management.
-With the development of pre-trained Transformer language models such as BERT, GPT, natural language processing tasks based on pre-trained language models in medical information management have also gained remarkable performance improvements.
-To maintain domain consistency, these pre-trained language models for medical information management applications are typically trained on medical texts such as clinical notes.
-And because of the high training cost of such pre-trained models, it has motivated the sharing of model parameters, such as the open pre-trained model ClinicalBERT~\citep{alsentzer-etal-2019-publicly}.
-Unintended memorization by pre-trained models has significant privacy implications, especially where models are trained over non-deidentified data.
-This makes the use of medical information management systems risky in terms of privacy disclosure.
+In the previous experimental section, we evaluate the efficacy of our proposed method in preserving performance while ensuring sensitive information is masked.
+Advancing this evaluation, we explore its application in real-world medical information management.
+PLMs like BERT and GPT have brought remarkable performance improvements in medical natural language processing tasks.
+Typically, these models are trained on medical texts, such as clinical notes, to maintain domain consistency.
+And because of the high training cost of such pre-trained models, it has motivated the sharing of model parameters, such as the open pre-trained model ClinicalBERT~\cite{alsentzer-etal-2019-publicly}.
+However, such pre-trained models may inadvertently retain sensitive information, posing significant privacy concerns, especially when trained on non-deidentified data.
+Consequently, this raises security issues for medical information systems due to potential privacy disclosure.

-According to the research of \cite{lehman-etal-2021-bert}, three methods are commonly used to mine sensitive data involved in pre-trained models, as shown in Figure \ref{fig:mip_example}, namely \textbf{Prompt}, \textbf{Probe} and \textbf{Generate}.
-In \cite{lehman-etal-2021-bert}'s experiments, \textbf{Prompt} and \textbf{Probe} are less capable of mining sensitive data, so only the \textbf{Generate} method is explored in this work.
-According to the experimental setup of \cite{lehman-etal-2021-bert}, we trained two BERT structures, Deidentified BERT$_\text{base}$ and SPL-Deidentified BERT$_\text{base}$.
-Deidentified BERT$_\text{base}$ was trained on Medical Information Mart for Intensive Care III (MIMIC-III) English dataset.
-And SPL-Deidentified BERT$_\text{base}$ was trained with sentences generated by inserting patient names to every sentence within corresponding notes (ignoring grammar) in EHR (Electronic Health Records) dataset, which is more likely that an adversary could recover sensitive information.
+According to the research of \cite{lehman-etal-2021-bert}, three methods are commonly used for extracting sensitive data from pre-trained models: \textbf{Prompt}, \textbf{Probe}, and \textbf{Generate}.
+Their research suggests that \textbf{Prompt} and \textbf{Probe} are less effective for this purpose, hence this study focuses on exploring the \textbf{Generate} method.
+Following their experimental setup, we trained two BERT models: Deidentified BERT$\text{base}$ and SPL-Deidentified BERT$\text{base}$.
+The former was trained on the Medical Information Mart for Intensive Care III (MIMIC-III) English dataset, while the latter used Electronic Health Records (EHR) dataset with patient names inserted into each sentence, to simulate a scenario where sensitive data could be more easily recovered by an adversary.